ernest-bruce/human-internet/readme.md

 · however, it also provides Facebook the raw materials from which it generates its revenue

 Facebook generates revenue mostly by providing lucrative ad·placement services to advertisers
-· using the data users enter themselves or that it captures in other ways, Facebook displays highly targeted ads to its denizens
+· using the data users enter themselves or that it captures in other ways, Facebook displays highly targeted ads to the inhabitants of its ecosystem
 · the company does not have a good record verifying and disclosing the identity of the advertisers it serves
 · it has also shared the personal·information of its denizens with third·parties without their express and informed consent
-· finally, because of inappropriate security measures, bad actors have gained access to the personal·information of millions of users of the Facebook =ecosystem
+· finally, because of inappropriate security measures, bad actors have gained access to the personal·information of millions of users of the Facebook ecosystem

 ### Apple
-Apple provides an ecosystem on which software, apps, and data are used to provide a compelling ecosystem to each denizen of the ecosystem
+the [Apple ecosystem][Apple] comprises software, apps, and services that provide compelling experiences to its users
 · apps and services like Messages, Calendar, FaceTime, iCloud, and Apple Music work together to provide a seamless, attractive experience to users
-· a denizen who uses iOS and watchOS devices enjoys a largely smooth and flawless experience managing the same data on both platforms
+· this is how an Apple denizen who uses iOS and watchOS devices enjoys a largely smooth and flawless experience managing the same data on both platforms
 · a user of iOS and Wear OS devices, on the other hand, does not experience such smooth integration between those platforms
 · for example, the health information captured on a Samsung Galaxy Watch does not appear on the Health app on an iPhone